AntonioRochaAZ/CPP-Game/README.md

 ## Current state of development
 > You can now toggle whether the camera should follow the player or not with
+> P. When the camera is following the player, a second player model is shown.
-> P. You can also exit the game by clicking ESC.
+> You can also exit the game by clicking ESC.
 You can shoot projectiles
 > with K.

 ![Current state of development](assets/current.gif)